sachinshrm501/aiassitantbot/README.md

 ### API Endpoints
 - `POST /chat/sandip` - Chat with Sandip Sir persona
-- `POST /chat/sachin` - Chat with Sachin Sir persona
+- `POST /chat/sachin` - Chat with Sachin persona

 ## 🎯 Usage

 1. Open http://localhost:5173 in your browser
-2. Choose a mentor (Sandip Sir or Sachin Sir)
+2. Choose a mentor (Sandip Sir or Sachin)
 3. Start chatting with the AI persona
 4. Use quick action buttons for common topics